 - Gen. 12:7; 13:15; 24:7

-- Lit. from, out of
+- Lit. is not of one

 - Lit.
-May it never come to pass!
+May it never be!

 12 Brothers, I beg of you: Become like me, for I became like you.
-You have done me no wrong.
-13 But as you well know, it was because of a physical infirmity that I first4 preached the gospel to you; 14 and though my condition was a trial for you, you did not scorn or detest me, but instead received me as an angel of God, as Christ Jesus himself!
-15 Where then is the blessedness that you formerly enjoyed?
-For I bear you witness that if it were possible you would have plucked out your eyes and given them to me.16 Have I therefore become your enemy by telling you the truth?
+You’ve done me no wrong.
+13 But as you well know, it was due to a physical infirmity that I first6 preached the gospel to you; 14 and though my condition was a trial for you, you neither scorned nor rejected7 me, but instead received me as an angel of God, as Christ Jesus himself!
+15 What then has become of the joy that God gave you?8 For I bear you witness that if it were possible you would have plucked out your eyes and given them to me!
+16 Or is it that I’ve now9 become your enemy by telling you the truth?

 A Lesson from the Old Testament

 - Lit.
-But when the fullness of the time had come .
+But when the fullness of the time had come

-- Lit. those
+- Lit. the adoption

 - Or formerly